KiWilb/MasterThesisMTS-LSTM/README.md

 # MasterThesisMTS-LSTM

-Python Notebooks used to train and evaluate the models for my master thesis "Assessing Global Applicability of a Long Short-Term Memory (LSTM) Neural Network for Rainfall-Runoff Modelling" at TU Delft in collaboration with Deltares.
+Python Notebooks used to train and evaluate the models for my master thesis "Assessing Global Applicability of a Long Short-Term Memory (LSTM) Neural Network for Rainfall-Runoff Modelling" at TU Delft in collaboration with Deltares (see Thesis_report.zip).

 Notebooks starting with:
   - 00_: data checking and preparation